BorisLaporte/ansible_aws_docker_swarm_tutorial/README.md

 ```

 Now run it.
-It'll print all your `subnets` in the region
+It'll print all your `subnets` in the region.

 ```bash